 As we described in the introduction.
 Our analysis will be focused on three axes (Target group, internal factors & external factors).
 One of the main difficulties to measure is whether the staff have the skills to design online learning activities (that includes online assessments) That is the reason we wanted to have a one on one interview.
 Therefore, seven weeks before our arrival at the institute, we started to coordinate (exchanging emails) to prepare our visit in order to make our task as efficient as possible.
 During the first days of our mission, we managed to schedule the meetings to interview as many faculty members as possible.
 All the assessment was scheduled with the support from Professor Heng Sopheab (Head of the Academic Affairs) and Miss Heng Sotheara (coordinator) at the School of Public Health.

 The assessment was done between 24-June-2019 to 10-July-2019.
-We have used different methods based on the three axes?
+We have used different methods based on the three axes.
 To understand the current situation in the institute.
 The primary data collection was done using the following methods.

 Axis-1: Target audience (Students)